AM311/Cybersecurity_Report/home.md

 ### Scenario

-This laboratory overviews the steps that might be performed by an attacker in an organization running **Windows Active Directory** in order to take control of a domain administrator account.
+This laboratory overviews the steps that might be performed by an attacker in an organization running **Windows Active Directory** in order to **take control of a domain administrator account**.

-The main characteristics of the scenario are the following:
+The scenario has these main characteristics:

  - All the computers are part of a **Windows Active Directory Domain**;
  - The domain mainly relies on two (physically and logically) different servers: